Blockchain-Technology-Lab/edi-frontend/README.md

 }
 ```

-For nested routes, you can create a nested folder structure and files will automatically be routed in the same way still.
+For nested routes, you can create a nested folder structure and files will automatically be routed in the same way.

 - `src/pages/consensus/index.tsx` → `/consensus`
 - `src/pages/consensus/methodology.tsx` → `/consensus/methodology`